soberox/ITSC-3162-Final_project/README.md

 - `Recommendation.ipynb` — Recommendation notebook
   - Builds a player recommendation system for fans using feature standardization, dimensionality reduction (PCA / t-SNE), and NearestNeighbors with cosine similarity.

+- `Agglomerative Clustering.ipynb` - Author: Amariah2001
+  - Creates a hierarchical clustering visualization (dendrogram) that clusters together players values and wages to see similarities between players.
 ---

 ## Contributors (git authors)